 5. Learn Fashion Retouching

-YouTube has an abundance of free videos, and a cursory Google search will bring you endless resources on photography blogs.
-Don’t be afraid to check out new techniques and spending a few hours practicing.
+YouTube has an abundance of free videos tutorials and demos, and a cursory Google search will bring up endless resources on photography blogs.
+Don’t be afraid to check out new techniques and spending a few hours practicing!

 6. Test a Lot

-There is a quote from Daido Moriyama that I love—”There is no quality without quantity.”
+There is a quote from Japanese photographer Daido Moriyama that I love—”There is no quality without quantity.”

-If you don’t yet have a team, start off simple and small.
-Work with friends, do self-portraits.
-Show what you can do in terms of style and concepts with what you have, then approach freelancers and other aspiring creatives on websites like ModelMayhem.
+If you don't yet have a team, start off simple and small: work with friends, do self-portraits, photograph classmates or colleagues (I've done all of these).
+Show what you can do in terms of style and concepts with what you have, and then approach freelancers and other aspiring creatives either via social media or on websites like ModelMayhem.
 Your network will grow with the amount of shoots you do over time.